 If money’s not a problem, the best external drive we’ve reviewed here is the Samsung Portable SSD T7 Touch.

-That depends on the port compatibility between the drive and your Mac device, as well as on the format type of the drive.
-In most cases, the drive can be reformatted and you can purchase adapters to make different ports compatible.
+That depends on the port compatibility between the drive and your Mac, as well as on the format type of the drive.
+In most cases, the drive can be reformatted, and you can purchase adapters to make different ports (USB-C, USB 3.0, USB 3.2) compatible.

-If you need to regularly transfer huge files between your Mac and the hard drive, then it’s definitely worth purchasing one that works with Thunderbolt.
-If the drive is just for backup, then it might not be worth paying extra just for the Thunderbolt 3 port.
+If you need to regularly transfer massive files between your Mac and the hard drive, then it’s definitely worth purchasing one that works with Thunderbolt.
+If the drive is just for backup, it might not be worth paying extra for the Thunderbolt 3 port.

 Mac hardware is not as exclusive as Mac software.
-While a Mac antivirus is built on completely different architecture, it’s much easier to find a dedicated Mac peripheral, with just a few small differences.
-As we’ve mentioned previously in our best external hard drive for Mac article, you just need to watch out for port and formatting compatibility.
-With the right formatting and physical connector, any hard drive can be connected to a Mac laptop.
+While antivirus software solutions made for macOS are built on a completely different architecture than those for Windows, it’s much easier to find a dedicated Mac peripheral, with just a few minor differences.
+You just need to watch out for port and formatting compatibility.
+Any hard drive can be connected to a Mac laptop with the right formatting and physical connector.

 Your email address will not be published.